Philanthropy & Tikkun Olam

 Texas Legacy's summary says the experience left her with a lasting conviction about how indifference and injustice function in the relationship between industry, government, and poor communities.
 She kept advising other places, kept pushing for reform at the state environmental agency, and kept treating Winona not as a finished anecdote but as a pattern.

-She did not just help shut one plant.
-She helped give later activists a language and a model for understanding how regulatory neglect works.
+She helped shut one plant and gave later activists a language and a model for understanding how regulatory neglect works.

 Why Phyllis Glazer belongs here